 ¿Qué hay? is a shortened version ¿Qué hay de nuevo?, both of which mean “What’s new?”.

-Well, that’s it for now.
 Adding these phrases to your Spanish toolbox will impress your friends and make speaking Spanish a little more fun.
-Take a look at the additional posts below to learn even more about informal Spanish greetings:
+Lastly I’m going to share some more informal greetings with you that I wrote about on my sister blog, My Spanish Notes.